WED-2023/209131952/README.md

 - The html file is divided to containers, that their design is defined in the css file
 - The navigation menu is attached to the top of the page, and follows the user throw the whole browsing experience
-- In UI/UX design, light blue is attributed with calming and trustworthy qualities, what made me choose this color scale for the website
+- In UI/UX design, light blue, which is the main color of the website, is attributed with calming and trustworthy qualities
--
+- In order to enable some features like open the email app in the computer to contact us, there was use in JavaScript

 ## Files: